TheSilvered/nest/docs/c_api/c_api-sequence.md

 **Description:**

-Creates a new vector object of the specified lenght.
+Creates a new vector object of the specified length.

+!!!warning
     The objects inside the vector must be set manually, each entry in the vector takes one reference of the object inserted.

 **Parameters:**